 Are you importing devices from outside the European Union onto the European market?
 Then the new MDR regulations also apply to you.
-For instance, you must register at EUDAMED in time.
+For instance, you must register with EUDAMED in time.
 Read what else you need to take into account.

-Register at EUDAMED
+Register with EUDAMED

 EUDAMED is the European database in which information about medical devices and manufacturers is stored.
 You must register all medical devices at EUDAMED in time and keep the information up-to-date.